justinllee/AmNat_trophic_categorization/README.md

-# Explanation of supplemental material
+# Trophic niche representation affects macroevolutionary inference

 The follwing is a guide to the supplemental material for the manuscript entitled "Trophic niche representation affects macroevolutionary inference: a case study in elapid snakes", which was accepted in the journal American Naturalist.